-Ru Smith grew up in Yorkshire, northern England.
-Educated in Earth Sciences at Durham and Cambridge universities, he has lived and worked (as a geologist) in England, the Netherlands, Gabon, Norway, Oman, USA and Malaysia.
-He has published widely on marine sedimentology and computer modelling of subsurface geology as well as on topics in palaeobiology.
-Interests in Natural History include wildlife photography, palaeontology and mineralogy.
+Rupert ("Ru") Denis Ashley Smith (born 1962) grew up in Yorkshire, northern England.
+Educated in Earth Sciences at Durham and Cambridge universities, he has lived and worked as a geologist in England, the Netherlands, Gabon, Norway, Oman, USA and Malaysia.

-New species named for him include Burmacyrtus rusmithi (a Cretaceous insect in Myanmar amber) and Boreopeltis smithi (an exceptionally well preserved Cretaceous vampyromorph cephalopod).
+In addition to mineralogical interests, he has published widely on sedimentology and computer modelling of subsurface geology as well as on topics in palaeobiology.
+In this latter area, new species named for him include Burmacyrtus rusmithi (a Cretaceous insect in Myanmar amber) and Boreopeltis smithi (an exceptionally preserved Cretaceous vampyromorph cephalopod).

 please E-mail us at:

 Biographical Archive, at www.mineralogicalrecord.com.]

 |Click on thumbnail picture to see larger image.|